 At this point, ServerB is not online and is not set to type secondary, so the HDR connection is not established.

-4. Perform a physical restore of ServerB from the level-0 backup that you created in step 1.
+4. Perform a physical restore of ServerB from the level-0 backup that you created in step 1 on page 21-7.
 Do not perform a logical restore.

 If you are using: